cabforum/code-signing/docs/CSBR.md

 ### 3.2.2 Authentication of organization identity

+If the Applicant requests a Certificate that will contain the countryName field and other Subject Identity Information, then the CA SHALL verify the identity of the Applicant, and the authenticity of the Applicant Representative's certificate request using a verification process meeting the requirements of [Section 3.2.2.1](#3221-identity) and that is described in the CA's Certificate Policy and/or Certification Practice Statement.
+The CA SHALL inspect any document relied upon under this Section for alteration or falsification.

 #### 3.2.2.1 Authentication of organization identity for Non-EV Code Signing Certificates

 Prior to issuing a Code Signing Certificate to an Organizational Applicant, the CA MUST:

-1. Verify the Subject's legal identity, including any DBA proposed for inclusion in a Certificate, in accordance with BR Sections 3.2.2.1 and 3.2.2.2.
+1. Verify the Subject's legal identity, including any DBA proposed for inclusion in a Certificate, in accordance with [Section 3.2.2.1.1](#32211-identity) and [Section 3.2.2.1.2](#32212-dbatradename).
 The CA MUST also obtain, whenever available, a specific Registration Identifier assigned to the Applicant by a government agency in the jurisdiction of the Applicant's legal creation, existence, or recognition,
-3. Verify the Subject's address in accordance with BR Section 3.2.2.1,
+3. Verify the Subject's address in accordance with [Section 3.2.2.1.1](#32211-identity),
-4. Verify the Certificate Requester's authority to request a Code Signing Certificate and the authenticity of the Certificate Request using a Reliable Method of Communication in accordance with BR Section 3.2.5., and
+4. Verify the Certificate Requester's authority to request a Code Signing Certificate and the authenticity of the Certificate Request using a Reliable Method of Communication in accordance with [Section 3.2.5](#325-validation-of-authority), and
 5. If the Subject's or Subject's Affiliate's, Parent Company's, or Subsidiary Company's date of formation, as indicated by either a QIIS or QGIS, was less than three years prior to the date of the Certificate Request, verify the identity of the Certificate Requester.
 Effective 1 November 2021, the method used to verify the identity of the Certificate Requester SHALL be per [Section 3.2.3.1](#3231-individual-identity-verification).

+##### 3.2.2.1.1 Identity

+If the Subject Identity Information is to include the name or address of an organization, the CA SHALL verify the identity and address of the organization and that the address is the Applicant's address of existence or operation.
+The CA SHALL verify the identity and address of the Applicant using documentation provided by, or through communication with, at least one of the following:

+1. A government agency in the jurisdiction of the Applicant's legal creation, existence, or recognition;
+2. A third party database that is periodically updated and considered a Reliable Data Source;
+3. A site visit by the CA or a third party who is acting as an agent for the CA; or
+4. An Attestation Letter.

+The CA MAY use the same documentation or communication described in 1 through 4 above to verify both the Applicant's identity and address.

+Alternatively, the CA MAY verify the address of the Applicant (but not the identity of the Applicant) using a utility bill, bank statement, credit card statement, government-issued tax document, or other form of identification that the CA determines to be reliable.

+##### 3.2.2.1.2 DBA/Tradename

+If the Subject Identity Information is to include a DBA or tradename, the CA SHALL verify the Applicant's right to use the DBA/tradename using at least one of the following:

+1. Documentation provided by, or communication with, a government agency in the jurisdiction of the Applicant's legal creation, existence, or recognition;
+2. A Reliable Data Source;
+3. Communication with a government agency responsible for the management of such DBAs or trade names;
+4. An Attestation Letter accompanied by documentary support; or
+5. A utility bill, bank statement, credit card statement, government-issued tax document, or other form of identification that the CA determines to be reliable.

 #### 3.2.2.2 Authentication of organization identity for EV Code Signing Certificates